 Review: should there be a review clause at various points in the future?
 Is this of value?
 Any pre or postnuptial agreement, whether or not it contains a review clause, should always be kept under review to keep pace with changing circumstances.

-Nuptial agreements with international dimensions are complex and it can take time and resource to work out what the preferable approach is for the couple in question.
+Nuptial agreements with international dimensions are complex and it can take time and resources to work out what the preferable approach is for the couple in question.
 Early consideration of the issues must be given.
 Although it may seem a daunting task, it should not be a deterrent, as grappling with potential issues now will serve the parties well if their relationship does falter.

 The key ‘take away’ is to appoint the relevant experts, not only in their own jurisdictions but who have experience dealing with international matters too, ensure that they are willing to adopt a collaborative approach with the other professionals involved, and above all, try to keep it straightforward.